lyon-fnal/singularity-vm/README.md

 __VirtualBox__ is a free virtualization application from Oracle.
 Go to https://www.virtualbox.org and download the "OS X hosts" binary.
 Double click on the downloaded `.dmg` file.
 Then double click on the `.pkg` file to install.

-VirtualBox is difficult to run and configure. __Vagrant__ is esentially a configuration manager for VirtualBox.
+VirtualBox is difficult to configure. __Vagrant__ is esentially a configuration manager for VirtualBox.
 With Vagrant you can define and run virtual machines.
 Go to https://www.vagrantup.com and click on the Download box.
 Then click on the Mac OSX download.
 Double click on the downloaded `.dmg` file and then double click on the `.pkg` file to install.

 Note that you can install Vagrant and VirtualBox from Homebrew.
 I find it easier to just download them from their web pages as above.